-The International Federation of Library Associations (IFLA) provided many examples of good practices: "Libraries worldwide carry out extensive work to preserve and ensure access to culture and heritage.
+IFLA provided many examples of good practices in democratising access to cultural heritage: "Libraries worldwide carry out extensive work to preserve and ensure access to culture and heritage.
 Many library digitisation efforts rely on scanning technologies - depending on the state of image, either the original document or film intermediaries are scanned.
-Examples of such digitisation projects include the Hebrew Manuscripts Digitisation Project by the British Library the Digital Images Database of Rare Chinese-Language Books of the National Central Library of Taiwan the Digitization
+Examples of such digitisation projects include the Hebrew Manuscripts Digitisation Project by the British Library; the Digital Images Database of Rare Chinese-Language Books of the National Central Library of Taiwan; the Digitization Project for Korean Rare Books held Abroad; and the Glagolitic Script project run by the National and University Library in Zagreb.